named-data/ndn-cxx/INSTALL.md

-ndn-cpp-dev:  A dev version of Named Data Networking client library for C++
+ndn-cxx: NDN C++ library with eXperimental eXtensions
 ===========================================================================

 Supported platforms
 -------------------

-ndn-cpp-dev is tested on the following platforms:
+ndn-cxx uses continuous integration testing and has been tested on the following platforms:

 * Ubuntu 12.04 (64 bit and 32 bit)
 * Ubuntu 13.10 (64 bit and 32 bit)